-Using popular mainstream films as well as films produced from outside Hollywood, the course allows you to study the ways in which we experience films and how they communicate ideas, attitudes and beliefs both now and in the past.
+Using popular mainstream films, as well as films produced from outside Hollywood, this course allows you to study the ways in which we experience films and how they communicate ideas, attitudes and beliefs both now and in the past.

 How is the course structured and graded?

 The course is divided into three parts.
 The first two parts form the examined content which tests your knowledge of film language and the development of cinema in the US and from around the world.
 Each exam lasts 90 minutes.
 The internally assessed part of the course focuses on the production of a genre based film extract of your own, together with an evaluative analysis.